openflighthpc/power-server/docs/routes.md

 ### PATCH Power On

-Return a list of nodes which have been powered on.
+Return a list of commands which have been powered on.

 ```
 PATCH /?nodes=<node-name>&&groups=<group-name>